michaeluno/amazon-auto-links/readme.txt

 = 3.1.3 =
 - Changed the unit template formatting options to accept some inline CSS properties.
+- Tweaked the style of rating images of the `Category` and `Search` templates.
+- Tweaked the style of sub-images in widgets of the `Category` and `Search` templates.
 - Tweaked the style of some option fields in the plugin setting pages.
 - Fixed a bug that some options with numbers could not set more than `1`.